-(1) Development proposals meeting any one of the evaluation criteria under Section 11.82.040 will require hydrogeologic evaluation completed by a qualified groundwater professional in accordance with this section, unless the Administrator determines an evaluation is not necessary.
-A minimum of a tierone evaluation shall be completed. -When required, tier-one and tier-two evaluations may be combined in a single report completed by the same qualified groundwater professional.
-General.
+- (1) Development proposals meeting any one of the evaluation criteria under Section 11.82.040 will require hydrogeologic evaluation completed by a qualified groundwater professional in accordance with this section.
+A minimum of a tier-one evaluation shall be completed.
+When required, tier-one and tier-two evaluations may be combined in a single report completed by the same qualified groundwater professional.

-(2) Tier-one hydrogeologic evaluation.
+General. - (2) Tier-one hydrogeologic evaluation.
 A tier-one evaluation comprises the first step to determine aquifer vulnerability by providing an assessment of aquifer susceptibility to contamination.
 A tier-one evaluation report shall include the following: